 An aesthetician must know how to properly evaluate client's skin and then select the proper products - such as lotions, creams and make-up - to beautify and enhance it.
 Aestheticians must also possess strong interpersonal skills to develop rapport with clients and build a steady base of regular customers.
 They need to know how to market products to customers.
 Additionally, aestheticians must keep abreast of industry trends, including the latest products and services, to continually deliver the most effective treatments to their clients.

-The BLS predicted that employment for skin care specialists, also known as aestheticians, would grow by 40% between 2012 and 2022, which is significantly faster than average.
-In May 2013, skin care specialists earned an annual median salary of $28,940, the BLS reported.
+The BLS predicted that employment for skin care specialists, also known as aestheticians, would grow by 12% between 2014 and 2024, which is faster than average.
+In May 2015, skin care specialists earned an annual median salary of $30,090, the BLS reported.
 Most aestheticians advance their careers by building solid client bases over many years, which typically leads to higher income levels.
 Experienced aestheticians may also gain advancement opportunities through specialization, opening their own salons, selling beauty products or working for state cosmetology boards.

 To become an aesthetician, one must usually complete a certification program through an accredited beauty or cosmetology school.
 In addition to this, successful aestheticians keep abreast of trends and technology, are knowledgeable about products and other industry terms, and work to keep a solid client base.
 This field is projected to grow faster than average over the next ten years.